Jackycheng0808/SLifter-llvm-opt/llvm_opt/README.md

 ## Usage

-1. Place your SASS file in the `file/` directory with the name `addMatrices_large.sass`.
+1. Place your SASS file in the `file/` directory with the name `addMatrices.sass`.
 2. Ensure the SASS Lifter script (`main.py`) is in the parent directory.
 3. Run the script: